sanity/fakenews/README.md

 ##### 1.1 The problem

-The promulgation of misleading information through social media, leading to polarization and mutual distrust between increasingly disjoint subsets of the population.
+The promulgation of misleading information through social media, leading to polarization, lack of constructive dialog, and mutual distrust between increasingly disjoint subsets of the population.

 ##### 1.2 Motivation